 Anže’s other notable projects include BBC’s The Universe and The Planets, IMAX feature The Great Bear Rainforest (co-composed with Hans Zimmer), the opening title music for BBC’s Frozen Planet II (co-composed with Hans Zimmer), and additional music for BBC’s Seven Worlds, One Planet.
 He also contributed arrangements to the Frozen Planet II trailer, which featured original music by Hans Zimmer and Camilla Cabello and earned him his second HMMA win.

 Anže's approach to scoring is grounded in nature and his organic process emphasizes the use of over 100 unique and custom built musical instruments and one of a kind instruments from around the world which he plays and records himself.

-As a concert music composer he is most known for his flute music and orchestral music which has been recorded and performed by renowned orchestras such as the London Studio Orchestra, Jerusalem Symphony Orchestra, Tonhalle Orchestra of Zürich, Krakow Philharmonic Orchestra and the Slovenian Philharmonic Orchestra just to name a few.
+In the realm of concert music, Anže is recognized for his orchestral compositions which have been performed by notable orchestras including the London Studio Orchestra, Jerusalem Symphony Orchestra, Tonhalle Orchestra of Zürich, Krakow Philharmonic Orchestra, and the Slovenian Philharmonic Orchestra.